Elementary equivalence and diffeomorphism groups of smooth manifolds: Three interpretability results

-The proof of Lemma~\ref{lem:vol-tech} in~\cite{kkdln-pre} uses the continuous analogue of Lemma~\ref{lem:trans-measure} and Lemma~\ref{lem:cr-trans-balls-gen}, which are justified above.
-Lemma~\ref{lem:vol-tech}, together with the fact that homeomorphisms can be arbitrarily well-approximated in the $C^0$ topology by $C^{\infty}$ diffeomorphisms, then yields:

-\begin{lemma}[cf.~\cite{kkdln-pre}, Lemma 3.10] For $M$ and $G$ as above and $U,V\in\ro(M)$, there exists a formula expressing that $U$ is compactly contained in an open ball that is contained in $V$; that is, there exists an open ball $B\subseteq V$ such that the closure of $U$ is contained in $B$. \end{lemma}
+Lemma~\ref{lem:vol-tech} has a continuous analogue in~\cite[Lemma 3.9]{kkdln2025}, and the proof is identical after employing Lemma~\ref{lem:trans-measure} and Lemma~\ref{lem:cr-trans-balls-gen} for the current (smooth) case.
+This yields one of the most crucial expressions of being ``compactly contained in a ball''.
+The logic of the argument is identical, employing the previous lemma: \begin{lemma}[cf.~\cite{kkdln2025}, Lemma 3.10] For $(M,G)\in\MMv$ and for $U,V\in\RO(M)$, there exists an action formula $\phi_{\mathrm{cc}}^{(\vol)}(U,V)$ expressing that $U$ is compactly contained in an open ball that is contained in $V$; that is, there exists a smooth collared ball $B\subseteq V$ such that $U\subseteq\inte B$. \end{lemma}